maciejkaniewski/Linear_Equation_Systems/README.md

 ## Features

-- Solves systems of equations with a user-defined number of unknowns
+- Solve systems of equations with a user-defined number of unknowns
-- Loads equation systems as text files
+- Load equation systems as text files

 ## Setup
 Prerequisites: